($1,370) Cost of Moving From Florida to Illinois

 The best Florida to Illinois moving container companies

-Moving containers allow you to save money without having to go the full DIY route.
-While you’ll have to handle loading and unloading, the container company has you covered on transportation — they’ll pick up your pod in Florida and drop it off at your new home in Illinois.
+Moving containers help you save money without having to do all the heavy lifting.
+You load and unload your stuff, while the company handles all the driving, picking up your container in Florida and dropping it off at your new home in Illinois.

 The best Florida to Illinois moving truck rentals